Step 2: Publishing Tank State Output via JointState Topics¶

 </launch>

-After this process, the package for this tutorial will have the following file structure.
+After completing this work, the tutorial package will have the following file structure:

-Let’s run the simulation project and check if the topics of the joint states are output.
+Let’s run the simulation project and verify that joint state topics are being output.

 roslaunch choreonoid_ros_tank_tutorial step2.launch

-Then you will be able to control the Tank robot with the gamepad as in step 1.
+You should be able to control the Tank robot with the gamepad, just as in Step 1.

-Now, let’s prepare a terminal for command input and check the topic from the terminal.
-First, run the following command to display the list of available topics.
+Now open a terminal for command input and check the topic.
+First, display available topics with:

 rostopic list